gyz-star/Camera-Shooting-Resilient-Watermarking-on-Image-Instance-Level/README.md

 ## 🔍How to use

-Inside Net_b.zip is the source code of the project **"Camera-Shooting-Resilient-Watermarking-on-Image-Instance-Level"**.
-Where, sample_decoder_only.py is the decoder test code, sample_encoder.py is the encoder test code, align_images.py is the geometric correction test code, and train.py is the training code.
+This is the source code of the project **"Camera-Shooting-Resilient-Watermarking-on-Image-Instance-Level"**.

+In the folder exp, sample_decoder_only.py is the decoder test code, sample_encoder.py is the encoder test code, align_images.py is the geometric correction test code, and train.py is the training code.

 Just run them directly using python.

+**⚠Please note that our environment is running under pytorch1.7, and higher versions may cause errors to run.**

 ## 🖊Pretrained model